hysy/hysy.github.io/index.md

 *Hayashiya* is my last-name in Kun-yomi.

 ## Education
-Computer Science and Engineering, Faculty of Engineering, Toyohashi University of Technology: Bachelor (2015~)
+Graduate Computer Science and Engineering, Faculty of Engineering, Toyohashi University of Technology: Bachelor (2015~2019) Computer Science and Engineering, Faculty of Engineering, Toyohashi University of Technology: Master (2019~)

 Discrete Mathematics Laboratory